Reliability of energy landscape analysis of resting-state functional MRI data: Methods

 \begin{enumerate}

 \item Consider the binarized $N$-dimensional fMRI time series data for each of the eight participants and each of the ten sessions.

-\item Uniformly randomly permute the 80 participant-session pairs.
+\item Uniformly randomly permute the 80 participant-session pairs in the case of the MSC data or 348 ($=87 \times 4$) participant-session pairs in the case of the HCP data.
 After the randomization, the fMRI data for the $s$th session from the $p$th participant is the fMRI data for a uniformly randomly selected session from a uniformly randomly selected participant without replacement.

 \item We calculate ND for the randomized data.
-This step entails concatenating the fMRI data over four random sessions from the same participant $p$ or over the $s$th sessions from four random participants, estimate the energy landscapes for the concatenated data, comparing two energy landscapes to calculate $d_J$, repeat this 80 times to obtain $d_1$ and 100 times to obtain $d_2$, and compute ${\rm ND} = d_2/d_1$.
+For the combination of the MSC data and the conventional likelihood maximization method, this step entails concatenating the fMRI data over four random sessions from the same participant $p$ or over the $s$th sessions from four random participants, estimate the energy landscapes for the concatenated data, comparing two energy landscapes to calculate $d_J$, repeat this 80 times to obtain $d_1$ and 100 times to obtain $d_2$, and compute ${\rm ND} = d_2/d_1$.
+When the data are not concatenated (i.e., the MSC data with the variational Bayes method or the HCP data with the conventional method), we calculate $d_J$ for each pair of sessions from the same participant $p$ and take the average to obtain $d_1$.
+We also calculate $d_J$ for each pair of participants from each session $s$ and take the average to obtain $d_2$.
+Then, we set ND$=d_2/d_1$.

 \item Repeat steps (\ref{randomize}) and (\ref{randomized_ND}) over $c$ random permutations, where $c$ is a large number.
 We set $c=10^3$.

 \item Calculate the $p$ value, which is the fraction of the random permutations that yield an ND value larger than that for the original data.